Glycerol phenylbutyrate (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, nerve problems, or digestive problems (including pancreas problems).
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease, nerve problems, or digestive problems (including pancreas problems).
 Tell your doctor if you have used a phenylbutyrate medicine in the past.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.